lavanyarishishwar/taxadiva/README.md

 ## Parallelization
 The script takes advantage of the embarrasingly parallel nature of the problem.
 Basic parallelization is performed in the script using Perl threads (and threading whenever available inside dependencies).

 By default, the script assumes that it can run 10 threads which may not be possible on many systems.
-This can be changed using the -t command or from the beginning of the script where the variable is defined `my $threads = 10;` (in case the user want to permanently change the default for their machine).
+This can be changed using the -j command or from the beginning of the script where the variable is defined `my $threads = 10;` (in case the user want to permanently change the default for their machine).

 ## Known Issues